GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-geometric-median-and-median-absolute-deviation-landsat/_details.md

 ### Median Composites

-Median composites are an algorithm for removing cloud and shadow noise from images by setting the value of each pixel of an image to the median value for that band.
-The median of each band is independent of the other bands for any given pixel.
+Median composites are a method for creating large image mosaics using an algorithm that helps remove cloud and shadow noise by setting the value of each pixel of the composite to its consistent median values for each band.
+In this simple median method, the median of each band is independent of the other bands for any given pixel.

 The benefit of using the median composite algorithm is that it is very fast to compute.
-The problem, however, is that pixels hold information for multiple bands and medians lose this information.
-Therefore, a geomedian algorithm is used instead, since it can handle multi-dimensional data.
+The problem, however, is that satellite imagery pixels hold information for multiple bands and simple medians lose the relationships in this information, creating unnatural results.
+Therefore, a geometric median algorithm is used instead, since it can handle multi-dimensional data and maintain the relationships between bands for each pixel.

 :::{figure} /_files/geomedian/geomedian-alg-composite_techspecs.jpg
 :alt: Median compositing algorithm diagram

-A median considers data from each band independently.
+A simple median considers data from each band independently.
 This can be seen in Step 2 of the median compositing algorithm.
 (Source: [Digital Earth Africa &mdash; Introduction to the Digital Earth Africa Sandbox](https://learn.digitalearthafrica.org/courses/course-v1:digitalearthafrica+DEA101+2021/))
 :::

 :::{dropdown} Median Compositing Algorithm